ppresto/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-6.md

 * In addition to specifying paths, policies also specify a set of capabilities for those paths.
 * Policies are written in HashiCorp Configuration Language (HCL).

+???
+Vault Polices is the last chapter before our next lab.
+* Polices are really tying together authentication with the secrets engines
+* User/App - Authenticate - Mapped to a policy that allows **capabilities** for defined **paths**
+* Capabilities: Read, Write, List, Delete
 ---
 name: vault-policy-example
 # A Vault Policy Example